woodzer/tasktrak/README.md

 as such.
 That said, the following is a list of functionality (in no particular order) that I think I would like to address...

- * Get HTTPS working on the actual deployment.

  * Get a proper site icon.

  * Add proper unit tests for the code.